Ranchi railway division

-Ranchi railway division is one of the four railway divisions under South Eastern Railway zone of Indian Railways.
+Ranchi railway division is one of the four railway divisions under the jurisdiction of South Eastern Railway zone of the Indian Railways.
 This railway division was formed on 1 April 2003 and its headquarter is located at Ranchi in the state of Jharkhand of India.

 Kharagpur railway division, Chakradharpur railway division and Adra railway division are the other three railway divisions under SER Zone headquartered at Garden Reach, Calcutta.